-Today's UV index in Mount Maunganui, New Zealand will be up to 3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Mount Maunganui, New Zealand will be up to 2.4, indicating a low level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Mount Maunganui is often moderately high, especially in summer when it can reach levels of 10 or more.
 This means the sun’s rays are quite strong in that season.